bernsteinb1/CS321_Final/README.md

 # Miscellaneous files:
 - results.txt
   - Example output of ai_pong.py when trained.
 This is not automatically populated when trained, but was created deliberately.
 The results seen here were cut off after 37 generations because progress had stopped.
+It's difficult to represent exactly what score means, but, broadly speaking, it is a measurement of how often the neural network is able to hit the ball with the center of its paddle.
+A perfect score for 1,000 trials is, therefore, 1,000 as it means the network always hits the ball with the perfect center of the paddle.
+The further away a paddle is the lower its score will be.
+Because of this, it is more important to focus on the improvement trends of scores rather than the values themselves.
 - champion.pickle
   - Contains the best (highest scoring) overall AI player trained from running ai_pong.py.
 - last_gen.pickle